sccastro/PychMeasurement/docs/04_TransformationDay2.md

 #> 4 dem      7180
 ```

 Pretty cool huh?!
-We just created in groupings to plot or do analyses on.
+We just created in groupings to plot or do analyses
+on.

-Sometimes you just want to lump together all the small groups to make a plot or table simpler.
+Sometimes you just want to lump together all the small groups to make a
-That’s the job of <code>fct_lump()</code>
+plot or table simpler.
+That's the job of <code>fct_lump()</code>

 ```r